 It’s been a long time since we last made a Halloween gingerbread house.
 With the shops already full of delicious and tempting gingerbread house kits, I decided to pick one up for Halloween.
 Our house is decorated with all kinds of pumpkins and squashes as we’re trying to cut down on buying any new decorations.
+I thought decorating a gingerbread house would make a great Halloween activity for kids, and a bit of a STEM challenge to keep them busy too!

 Halloween gingerbread house supplies: